A Lightweight, Transferable, and Self-Adaptive Framework for Intelligent DC Arc-Fault Detection in Photovoltaic Systems: Experiments

 \subsection{Test Scenario Construction and Dataset}

 The test scenarios are designed to systematically capture the wide range of transient behaviors, electrical disturbances, and operating-mode transitions commonly observed in residential PV systems, or conditions known to trigger false trips in conventional AFCI devices.
 Complementing these nuisance-trip evaluations, controlled arc-fault data are collected under standardized fault scenarios.
 The laboratory setup, including the impedance network, power conversion system, and a controlled arc generator, is illustrated in Fig.~\ref{fig:data_acquisition_env}.
+Two power conversion systems are used in the experiments, with exactly the same testing configurations.
+Details of the hardware platforms are discussed in the transfer experiments.

 To evaluate robustness against nuisance tripping, we constructed a comprehensive set of representative non-fault operating conditions.
 These scenarios cover transient disturbances, power-quality degradations, grid-interaction behaviors, and other conditions frequently encountered in real-world PV and BESS deployments.
 The test cases are grouped into the categories listed in Table~\ref{tab:operating_conditions}, with the number of detailed operating conditions specified for each.
 Arc-fault data are also collected across diverse operating conditions involving different PV currents and voltages.
+Figure~\ref{fig:operating_conditions} shows the spectrograms of representative operating conditions for nuisance trip evaluation.
+As can be seen, the spectrograms exhibits high frequency components at some time steps, which are likely to trigger nuisance trips.